Senior Optical Assistants Course (Level 4 Diploma)

-The Level 4 Diploma for Optical Assistants is WCSM’s new qualification for optical assistants working at a higher level.
-It is expected that holders of the qualification will be entitled to use the letters SMC (OA) after their name.
-It is tailored to the needs of those who aspire to become senior optical assistants and supervisors and provides the next step for people who want to develop their career further.
+The Level 4 Diploma for Optical Assistants is a qualification for optical assistants working at a higher level.
+Holders of the qualification will be entitled to use the letters SMC (OA) after their name.
+It is tailored to the needs of those who aspire to become senior optical assistants and provides the next step for people who want to develop their career further.

 This is a two-year distance learning course.
 Students are assigned a personal tutor, and work through a series of assignments at their own pace (in general, at least six to eight hours of work per week is required.

-Year 1 consists of three mandatory units (1, 2 and 3) plus one optional unit
+Year 1 consists of four mandatory units (1, 2, 3 and 4) plus one pathway specific unit

-Year 2 consists of three mandatory units (4, 5 and 12) plus two optional units
+Year 2 consists of two mandatory units (5 and 12) plus two pathway specific units

 To obtain the diploma, students must pass the six mandatory units (1, 2, 3, 4, 5 and 12) and three optional units (from a choice of six).
 All these units are assessed by written examination.
 Unit 12 involves submission of a portfolio of evidence, on which further questions may be asked in a viva, and a practical assessment.

-Students will be assessed at the end of each year of a two year course, but those claiming exemptions may be able to complete the qualification in a shorter time.
+Students will be assessed at the end of each year of the two year course.

 A typical pattern would be as follows: